NixOS/rfcs/rfcs/0000-deprecation.md

 # Summary
 [summary]: #summary

-We propose to add a deprecation guideline and a set of accompanying functions to deprecate functionality in nixpkgs.
-This includes a way to deprecate packages, functions, aliases and function arguments (TODO: Nix version too?).
+We propose to add a deprecation guideline and a set of accompanying functions and tools to deprecate functionality in nixpkgs.
+Instead of removing an attribute which would result in an `attribute missing` error for users, one can deprecate a function, which will then first throw a warning and later throw an error.
+This is intended to be used for anything accessible from `import <nixpkgs> {}`, including the standard library, packages, functions, aliases, package sets, etc.

 # Motivation
 [motivation]: #motivation

 Currently nixpkgs doesn't have any standard way to deprecate functionality.
-When a pinned package version gets too bothersome to keep around, the attribute often just gets dropped (490ca6aa8ae89d0639e1e148774c3cd426fc699a, 28b6f74c3f4402156c6f3730d2ddad8cffcc3445), leaving users with an `attribute missing` error, which is neither helpful nor necessary.
-Sometimes a more graceful removal is done by replacing the attribute with a `throw "<reason of removal and potential remidiation>"` (6a458c169b86725b6d0b21918bee4526a9289c2f).
-This also applies to aliases and function arguments, e.g. 1aaf2be2a022f7cc2dcced364b8725da544f6ff7.
-TODO: Find more commits that remove aliases/packages/function args.
+When something is too bothersome to keep around, the attribute often just gets dropped (490ca6aa8ae89d0639e1e148774c3cd426fc699a, 28b6f74c3f4402156c6f3730d2ddad8cffcc3445), leaving users with an `attribute missing` error, which is neither helpful nor necessary, because Nix has functionality for warning the user of deprecation or throwing useful error messages.
+This approach has been used before, but on a case-by-case basis (6a458c169b86725b6d0b21918bee4526a9289c2f).
+(Todo: link to 1aaf2be2a022f7cc2dcced364b8725da544f6ff7 and find more commits that remove aliases/packages/function args).

-These warnings often stay around for a long time and won't get removed until somebody notices them when passing by.

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?